 Employment-based health benefits are the most common form of health insurance in the United States.
-In 2012, 156 million individuals under age 65, or 58.5 percent of that population, had employment-based health benefits (Fronstin, 2013).
+In 2014, 161.6 million individuals under age 65, or 60 percent of that population, had employment-based health benefits (Fronstin 2015).
 In nearly every year since 1998, premium increases have exceeded worker-earnings increases and inflation (Figure 1).
 Health insurance premiums have nearly tripled, while worker earnings have increased 58 percent during that period.

-In response, employers have been seeking ways to manage the cost increases.
-During the past decade, employers have turned their attention to consumer-driven health plans (CDHPs)-a combination of health coverage with high deductibles (at least \$1,250 in 2014) and tax-preferred savings or spending accounts that workers and their families can use to pay their out-of-pocket health care expenses.
+In response, employers have been seeking ways to manage health care cost increases.
+During the past decade, employers have turned their attention to consumer-driven health plans (CDHPs)-a combination of health coverage with high deductibles (at least \$1,300 in 2015) and tax-preferred savings or spending accounts that workers and their families can use to pay their out-of-pocket health care expenses.
 A handful of employers first started offering CDHPs in 2001 with health reimbursement arrangements (HRAs).
 In 2004, employers were able to start offering health plans with health savings accounts (HSAs).
 By 2014, 27 percent of employers with 10-499 workers and 48 percent of employers with 500 or more workers offered either an HRA- or HSA-eligible plan.
-3

 Employers have been interested in bringing aspects of consumer engagement into health plans for many years.
 As far back as 1978, they adopted Sec.
 125 cafeteria plans and flexible spending accounts (FSAs).
 More recently, employers have begun to take a broader view of consumer engagement in health care.
 Some employers have introduced more workplace wellness programs, usually in the form of health-risk assessments or biometric screenings.
 Employers have often provided financial incentives to increase worker participation in such programs.
-A few employers have introduced private health insurance exchanges.
+A few employers have introduced private, health-insurance exchanges.
 These programs give workers more choices for health coverage and more transparency regarding coverage choices and the costs associated with each choice.

-This Issue Brief presents findings from the 2014 EBRI/Greenwald & Associates Consumer Engagement in Health Care Survey (CEHCS).
-This study was based on an online survey of 3,887 privately insured adults ages 21-64 that was designed to provide nationally representative data regarding the growth of CDHPs and high-deductible health plans (HDHPs) and the impact of these plans and consumer engagement more generally on the behavior and attitudes of adults with private health insurance coverage.
-The sample was randomly drawn from Ipsos' online panel of more than 775,000 Internet users who have agreed to participate in research surveys.
-This survey used a base sample of 1,981 to draw incidence rates for people with CDHPs and HDHPs, and the base sample was complemented with an additional random oversample of these two groups.
-More specifically, the oversamples were: 1) those with either an HRA or an HSA, including individuals that were enrolled in an HSA-eligible health plan, but had not opened the HSA, and 2) those with an individual deductible of at least \$1,250 and a family deductible of at least \$2,500, but who report that they were not eligible to open an HSA.
-The final sample included 1,459 in a CDHP with either an HSA or HRA, 978 in an HDHP, and 1,450 in a more traditional health plan.
+This Issue Brief presents findings from the 2015 EBRI/Greenwald & Associates Consumer Engagement in Health Care Survey (CEHCS).
+This study was based on an online survey, of 3,590 privately insured adults ages 21-64, that was designed to provide nationally representative data regarding the growth of CDHPs and high-deductible health plans (HDHPs) and the impact of these plans and consumer engagement more generally on the behavior and attitudes of adults with private, health-insurance coverage.
+The sample was randomly drawn from Ipsos' online panel of more than 775,000 Internet users who had agreed to participate in research surveys.
+This survey used a base sample of 2,004 to draw incidence rates for people with account-based health plans and HDHPs, and the base sample was complemented with an additional random oversample of these two groups.
+More specifically, the oversamples were: 1) those with either an HRA or an HSA, including individuals who were enrolled in an HSA-eligible health plan, but had not opened the HSA, and 2) those in a plan with an individual deductible of at least \$1,300 and a family deductible of at least

+\$2,600, but who report that they were not eligible to open an HSA.
+The final sample included 1,285 in a CDHP with either an HSA or HRA, 815 in an HDHP, and 1,490 in a more traditional health plan.